acumos/system-integration/helm-charts/dependencies/README.md

 ## Installation - Single Component

-Installation of a single noncore component can be accomplished by changing directory to the /dependencies/k8s-noncore-chart/charts directory and executng the following command:
+Installation of a single noncore component can be accomplished by changing directory to the /dependencies/k8s-noncore-chart/charts directory and executing the following command:

     helm install -name $CHARTNAME --namespace $NAMESPACE ./$CHARTNAME/ -f ../../../global_value.yaml